project search results

 Project organizers have assembled recordings of two species from across the world's oceans and seas.
 Citizen scientists simply listen to individual whale calls and identify potential matching calls.
 Your contribution will help researchers understand what the whales are saying.
 You can also help discover whether certain calls are made by an individual, one group, or across broad areas.

-The ECOCEAN Whale Shark Photo-identification Library is a visual database of whale shark (Rhincodon typus) encounters and of individually catalogued whale sharks.
-The library is maintained and used by marine biologists to collect and analyse whale shark encounter data to learn more about these amazing creatures.
+The Wildbook for Whale Sharks photo-identification library is a visual database of whale shark (Rhincodon typus) encounters and of individually catalogued whale sharks.
+The library is maintained and used by marine biologists to collect and analyze whale shark sighting data to learn more about these amazing creatures.

-The Library uses photographs of the skin patterning behind the gills of each shark and any scars to distinguish between individual animals.
+The Wildbook uses photographs of the skin patterning behind the gills of each shark, and any scars, to distinguish between individual animals.
 Cutting-edge software supports rapid identification using pattern recognition and photo management tools.

-You too can assist with whale shark research by submitting photos and sighting information.
-The information you submit will be used in mark-recapture studies to help with the global conservation of this threatened species.
+You too can assist with whale shark research, by submitting photos and sighting data.
+The information you submit will be used in mark-recapture studies to help with the global conservation of this threatened species.of this threatened species.